NordicSemiconductor/pc-nrfconnect-launcher/doc/docs/download_cfd.md

 All nRF Connect for Desktop applications require the launcher v4.1.0 or later.

+!!! info "Tip"

+    You can enable the use of Nordic Semiconductor's https://files.nordicsemi.cn/ for installing and updating nRF Connect for Desktop and its apps.
+    This server has a better connection in the People's Republic of China.
+    Go to the [Settings tab](overview_cfd.md#mainland-china-app-server) in nRF Connect for Desktop to enable this option.

 ## Additional requirements

 Make sure you meet the following requirements for your operating system: